 These are the first spy shots of a facelifted version of the Chrysler 300 due out later this year, as a 2015 model.
-Being a mid-cycle update (the current 300 was
+Being a mid-cycle update (the current 300 was all-new for 2011

 ), the updates to the car aren’t extensive though they should help the big and boxy sedan fit in with a raft of incoming Chrysler models